-- 1. Principal discharge diagnosis of AMI; - 2.
-Enrolled in Medicare fee-for-service (FFS) Part A and B for the 12 months prior to the date of admission, and enrolled in Part A during the index admission, or those who are VA beneficiaries; - 3.
+- 1. Principal discharge diagnosis of pneumonia, including aspiration pneumonia; or principal discharge diagnosis of sepsis (not including severe sepsis), with a secondary discharge diagnosis of pneumonia (including aspiration pneumonia) coded as POA but no secondary discharge diagnosis of severe sepsis; - 2.
+Enrolled in Medicare fee-for-service (FFS) in Part A and Part B for the 12 months prior to the date of admission, and enrolled in Part A during the index admission, or those who are VA beneficiaries; - 3.
 Aged 65 or over; - 4.
 Discharged alive from a non-federal short-term acute care hospital or VA hospital; and, - 5.
-Not transferred to another acute care facility.
+Not transferred from another acute care facility.